Auto Design - Advanced Settings

 -

-Choose whether to use Use full cell evaluation or not:
+Choose whether to use Use full cell evaluation:

 -

-if Use full cell evaluation is checked, model cells are considered to be wholly inside or outside the wireframe.
-If a cell has more than 50 percent of its volume inside the wireframe it is treated as being included and all its volume is evaluated.
-This is the quickest approach but is less accurate that permitting partial cell evaluation (see below).
+If Use full cell evaluation is checked, model cells are treated as wholly inside or outside the wireframe.
+If more than 50 percent of a cell’s volume is inside the wireframe, the cell is included and all its volume is evaluated.
+This is quicker but less accurate than partial cell evaluation.

 -

-If Use full cell evaluation is unchecked, partial cell evaluation occurs, meaning partial cells within the wireframe contribute to an evaluation tonnage or volume.
-This is a more accurate evaluation method, but slower than the full cell evaluation approach (see above).
+If Use full cell evaluation is unchecked, partial cell evaluation is used, meaning partial cells within the wireframe contribute to an evaluation tonnage or volume.
+This is more accurate, but slower than full cell evaluation.

 -